heber-silva/CKA-Obsidian-Vault/Container/Image.md

 After the image name part you can add a _tag_ or _digest_ (in the same way you would when using with commands like `docker` or `podman`).
 Tags let you identify different versions of the same series of images.
 Digests are a unique identifier for a specific version of an image.
 Digests are hashes of the image's content, and are immutable.
 Tags can be moved to point to different images, but digests are fixed.

 Image tags consist of lowercase and uppercase letters, digits, underscores (`_`), periods (`.`), and dashes (`-`).
 It can be up to 128 characters long.
-And must follow the next regex pattern: `[a-zA-Z0-9_][a-zA-Z0-9._-]{0,127}` You can read more about and find validation regex in the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/master/spec.md#workflow-categories).
+And must follow the next regex pattern: `[](https://github.com/opencontainers/distribution-spec/blob/master/spec.md#workflow-categories).
 If you don't specify a tag, Kubernetes assumes you mean the tag `latest`.

 Image digests consists of a hash algorithm (such as `sha256`) and a hash value.
-For example: `sha256:1ff6c18fbef2045af6b9c16bf034cc421a29027b800e4f9b68ae9b1cb3e9ae07` You can find more information about digests format in the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests).
+For example: `sha256:1ff6c18fbef2045af6b9c16bf034cc421a29027b800e4f9b68ae9b1cb3e9ae07` You can find more information about digests format in the [](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests).

 Some image name examples that Kubernetes can use are: